kbee181756/sprint_challenge/challenge.md

 your field names and types, and that your class has an `__init__` constructor method with appropriate defaults (or lack thereof).

-*Hint* - `random.randint` should be able to serve your random number needs.
+*Hint* - `random.random.randint` should be able to serve your random number needs.

 Save the class in `acme.py`, and you can test your code in a Python repl as
 follows: